ashwinvin/Visionlib/README.md

 This would detect face and display it automatically.

 `detector.set_detector("mtcnn")`

-Dont like the default detector?, change it like this.
+Don't like the default detector?, change it like this.

 #### Examples

 ![Detection](docs/images/face_detected.jpg)